“What could be better than finding your own bolthole

 Curl up and watch the weather roll in, stroll down to the harbour after a Michelin-starred lunch (or your friendly local pub if you prefer) and fall asleep with the echo of the surf soothing your mind.

-The idyllic coastal village of Cellardyke charms visitors with quaint scenes of washing lines fluttering in the breeze above the pretty harbour.
-But behind the sleepy streets there is a hidden foodie gem.
-Tucked away near the harbour, in what was previously a smokehouse, you will find Michelin-starred restaurant, The Cellar.
+The idyllic coastal village charms visitors with quaint scenes of washing lines fluttering in the breeze above the pretty harbour.
+But behind the sleepy streets, there is a hidden foodie gem.
+Tucked away near the harbour, in what was previously a smokehouse, you will find the Michelin-starred restaurant, The Cellar.

 Cosy up by their wood-burning stoves and sample some of the finest local fish and seafood.
 Everything is immaculately and skilfully prepared under ancient, exposed beams.
 This is the perfect place to treat your loved one to a special meal or celebrate an occasion in style.

 The Waterfront Restaurant is located in Anstruther, Fife, and offers a dining experience that showcases the beauty of the coastal surroundings and the region’s culinary treasures.
 The restaurant sources fresh, local ingredients and is dedicated to providing excellent service.
-You can enjoy the flavours of Scotland while taking in breathtaking views of the sea.
-Join us on a culinary journey that celebrates coastal living.
+You can enjoy the flavours of Scotland while taking in breathtaking sea views of the Firth of Forth.

 The Dreel Tavern, dating back to at least the 18th century in Anstruther, is another laid-back gem.
 In summer, enjoy their beer garden, or for those darker months, hunker down in front of their grand open fire and try their haggis-nachos and black pudding scotch eggs.